AdobeDocs/commerce-admin.en/help/stores-purchase/cart-persistent.md

 >[!NOTE]
 >
 >The persistent shopping cart capability is available only to customers that are registered and signed-in.
-Guest shoppers can not use the persistent shopping cart feature.
+Guest shoppers cannot use the persistent shopping cart feature.

 ## Persistent cart workflow